adrienstankovic/STANKOVIC_Adrien_TP5_ST2TRD/README.md

 - the answers of the questions in Part 1
 - the answer to the question in Part 2

-For the part 3, the test files have been updated to do the test with my update of the updateQuality() function which I called new_updateQuality.
+For the part 3, the test files have been updated to do the tests with my update of the updateQuality() function which I called new_updateQuality().

 For the part 3 and 4, I use inheritance from the "Item" class in order to have methods for the specific items.